-His shore duty assignments include Navy Recruiting District, St. Louis, Missouri; Naval Nuclear Power Training Unit, Charleston, S.C., and Force Reactor Department Master Chief at the Commander Naval Air Forces, U.S. Pacific Fleet in San Diego.
+His shore duty assignments include Navy Recruiting District, St. Louis, Missouri; Naval Nuclear Power Training Unit, Charleston, South Carolina, and Force Reactor Department Master Chief at the Commander Naval Air Forces, U.S. Pacific Fleet in San Diego.

-Master Chief Moore has earned the Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal, and various unit and campaign awards.
-He has earned both the Enlisted Surface Warfare Specialist and Enlisted Aviation Warfare Specialist qualifications.
+He earned the Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal, and various unit and campaign awards.
+He also earned both the Enlisted Surface Warfare Specialist and Enlisted Aviation Warfare Specialist qualifications.

 Acting Associate Director for Clinical Support Services

-CDR Hellwig is the Acting Associate Director Clinical Support Services for the Captain James A. Lovell Federal Health Care Center in North Chicago, Ill.
+CDR Hellwig is the Acting Associate Director Clinical Support Services for the Captain James A. Lovell Federal Health Care Center in North Chicago, Illinois.
 She was appointed to the position Jun 27, 2016.

-As the Acting Associate Director for Clinical Support Services, CDR Hellwig is responsible for support services including Rehabilitation, Radiology, Pathology/Laboratory, Education and Training, Audiology/Speech Pathology, Pharmacy, Nutrition and Food Services, Pastoral Care, Prosthetics, and Optometry.
+As the Acting Associate Director for Clinical Support Services, she is responsible for support services including Rehabilitation, Radiology, Pathology/Laboratory, Education and Training, Audiology/Speech Pathology, Pharmacy, Nutrition and Food Services, Pastoral Care, Prosthetics, and Optometry.

-CDR Hellwig earned her Doctor of Pharmacy degree from the University of Wisconsin in 2002 and her Master of Science degree in Pharmaceutical Outcomes and Policy from the University of Florida in 2011.
-She also completed a Pharmacy Practice residency at the National Naval Medical Center in 2011, is a Board Certified Pharmacotherapy Specialist, and a Fellow of the American Pharmacists Association.
+CDR Hellwig earned a Doctorate of Pharmacy from the University of Wisconsin in 2002 and Master of Science in Pharmaceutical Outcomes and Policy from the University of Florida in 2011.
+She also completed a Pharmacy residency at the National Naval Medical Center in 2011, is a Board Certified Pharmacotherapy Specialist, and Fellow of the American Pharmacists Association.

 Associate Director of Dental Services

-Captain Key attended the University of Pittsburgh School of Dental Medicine, Pittsburgh, PA, graduating with a Doctor of Dental Medicine degree in 1997.
-After graduation from dental school and Officer Indoctrination School, Newport, RI in 1997, she reported to the Advanced Education in General Dentistry (AEGD) residency in Norfolk, VA.
+CAPT Key attended the University of Pittsburgh School of Dental Medicine, Pittsburgh, Pennsylvania, graduating with a Doctor of Dental Medicine degree in 1997.
+After graduation from dental school and Officer Indoctrination School, Newport, Rhode Island in 1997, she completed her residency at the Advanced Education in General Dentistry (AEGD) in Norfolk, Virginia.